enricollen/TravelTales/README.md

 Utilizing Coqui TTS, TravelTales generates natural-sounding audio news tracks.
 The TTS model creates audio from news article summaries, enhancing the in-car experience.

 ### Summarization Model
 The summarization model uses Latent Semantic Analysis and a BART Transformer for concise news summaries.
-Explore the application of these techniques through a sports news example.

 ### News Embedding Model
 Learn about the news embedding model's real-valued vector generation from textual input.
 Based on a DistilBERT model, it maps news articles into a 14-dimensional space for effective similarity calculations.
 Operations include summarization, embedding creation, and audio generation from news articles.